siahuat0727/pylomin/README.md

 ### 1. Lazy-loading

-Load model parameters only when needed and delete them immediately after use.
+Load model parameters only when needed and release them immediately after use.

 ```python
 model = pylomin.lazy_loading(model)